11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 That tight focus (no screen, no app-store clutter) makes it easier to treat sleep tracking as a daily habit rather than a side feature.

-If you want step-by-step guidance to improve sleep timing, quality, and next-day training load, this device is built for that use.
+If you want step-by-step guidance to improve sleep timing and quality, and manage your next-day training load, this device is built for that purpose.

 WHOOP is best for people who care about improving performance through sleep: athletes, shift workers, or anyone who wants clear, data-backed guidance on when to push and when to rest.

-It’s less suitable if you want a full smartwatch (apps, maps, always-on display) because WHOOP purposefully sacrifices those extras in favor of continuous, uninterrupted sensing.
+It’s less suitable if you want a full smartwatch (apps, maps, always-on display) because WHOOP purposefully sacrifices those extras in favour of continuous, uninterrupted sensing.

 Battery: